José Gomes (footballer, born 1999): Club career

 In January 2023, Gomes joined rivals Universitate Cluj on loan until the end of the season with the option to purchase.

+On 22 June 2023, Gomes signed a one-year contract with recently-promoted to Cypriot First Division club Ethnikos Achna.

 International career

 At the 2016 UEFA European Under-17 Championship, Gomes was crowned both Golden Player and top scorer.